AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

  * A Task is a [promise](https://en.wikipedia.org/wiki/Futures_and_promises) of a value.
  * Most of the time the wait is for network I/O, and [there is no thread waiting](http://blog.stephencleary.com/2013/11/there-is-no-thread.html).
  * Avoid `.Result` as much as possible.
 Let the async flow.
+ * Know when you do need to re-sync.
+And how to do it.
  * Avoid `Task.Run`.
 You almost always don't need it.
- * Know when you do need to re-sync.
  * Avoid `async void` methods.
  * In async code, you should await wherever possible.